Claudia Webbe harassed woman who was having sex with MP’s partner, court told

 Southwark Crown Court heard Ms Merritt’s phone has been examined by police and downloaded since the trial, revealing sexual messages between her and Mr Thomas, a consultant at Crossrail, football coach, and scout for Chelsea.

-The court heard Mr Thomas bought her a £120 sex toy and frequently sent her pornography.
+The court heard that Mr Thomas bought Ms Merritt a £120 sex toy and frequently sent her pornography.

 Helen Law, representing Webbe, suggested a “glaring omission” in executive assistant Ms Merritt’s accounts in police witness statements and evidence in court was that “you and he were having sex”.